In Depth Information of Mii Client ID / System ID

 FAQ:

-That means 3 things:
+That means 1 of 3 things:

 If you post this list somewhere else, please credit me.
 Thanks.